adrianskogvold/ArcticYear/README.md

 - [] Add in sounds for winter (maybe binaural?)
 - [] Add in a way to move between seasons
 - [] Change snow to CSS to use hardware? (http://pajasevi.github.io/CSSnowflakes/)

+## Idea Log
+- What if we made it informative about Tromso?
+So, this is Tromsdalstinden, this is how high it is, here is how much the record snowfall it got?
+Then we could use red outlines to indicate the area.
+- Should we constrain the aspect ratio so it looks semi-okay on most screens?